eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 Another notion that we need is post-selection.
 We can view this as running a classical or quantum circuit and asserting that the outcomes on the post-selected wires will all be zero before looking at the output wires.
-This is of course not a natural assumption since, if you were to run the circuit, you are in no way guaranteed that the outputs on those wires will be zero.
+This is, of course, not a natural assumption since, if you were to run the circuit, you are in no way guaranteed that the outputs on those wires will be zero.
 Nonetheless, it is a useful notion as we will see later.
 But first let us define post-selected circuits more formally.